By John M. Grimsrud

 Little did Columbus know at the time that the shipment of cacao was a valuable cargo used as currency in the New World.

-Now the swindlers that have come here to create jobs and better the lot of the natives have instead manipulated land titles, plundered the natural environment and only exploited the Maya name to dupe vacationers.
+Now the swindlers that have come here supposedly to create jobs and better the lot of the natives have instead manipulated land titles, plundered the natural environment, and only exploited the Maya name to dupe vacationers.
 At the same time they are paying slave wages to the Maya who must enter the business establishments by the rear door.

 Worst of all is the fact that now these same exploiters want to blame the Mayan for the obvious ecological degradation.
 It is the same old story of blame the victim.

-0 comments:
+No comments:

 Post a Comment